Guidance for Symptoms, Positive Cases and Exposure

 • A close contact is anyone with whom you shared the same indoor airspace for at least 15 minutes over 24 hours while you were infectious.
 Examples of indoor airspaces are classrooms, residence halls or homes, offices, and locker rooms.
 An example of 'at least 15 minutes' is being in the same airspace for 5 minutes at 3 different times in a 24-hour period.

-• You are considered infectious (meaning you can spread COVID-19 to others) beginning from 2 days before your symptoms began until you meet the criteria to end isolation.
+• You are considered infectious (meaning you can spread COVID-19 to others) beginning 2 days before your symptoms began until you meet the criteria to end isolation.
 If you test positive for COVID-19 but do not have any symptoms, you are considered infectious from 2 days before your test was taken through Day 5.

 What do I do if I am exposed to a positive case?